oestrich/ex_venture/docs/setup.md

 # Setup

 By the end of this guide you should have a working ExVenture development environment.
+We need to install PostgreSQL and several programming languages that are used by ExVenture.

 ## Requirements